 If medication is recommended, where can I get my prescription filled?

-Will anyone else know about my appointments with Dr Emmons?
+Will anyone else know about my appointments with Dr. Levine?

-Before meeting with Dr. Emmons, you must first meet with a counselor from Macalester's Health & Wellness Center who can then offer the necessary referral.
-You will be limited to three sessions with Dr. Emmons during the academic year, after which you will be referred for off-campus psychiatric services.
+Before meeting with Dr. Levine, you must first meet with a medical practitioner from Macalester’s Health & Wellness Center who can then offer the necessary referral.
+You will be limited to three sessions with Dr. Levine during the academic year, after which you will be referred for off-campus psychiatric services.

-Dr. Emmons meets with students in the Health & Wellness Center in the Leonard Center.
+Dr. Levine meets with students in the Health & Wellness Center in the Leonard Center.
 When you arrive for your appointment, please check in first with our front desk reception.
-Your initial appointment with Dr. Emmons will take about 50 minutes.
+Your initial appointment with Dr. Levine will take about 50 minutes.
 If follow-up appointments are recommended, you may schedule these directly with the front desk reception.
 Follow-up appointments generally last 20 minutes.

-You may cancel an appointment by calling our office at 651-696-6275.
-Please cancel at least 24 hours in advance so someone else can use your appointment time.
-Not canceling an appointment 24 hours in advance may jeopardize your ability to continue to use this service.
+You may cancel you appointment by calling our office at 651-696-6275 or via email.
+We require you cancel at least 24 hours in advance so another student can utilize this appointment time.
+Appointments not canceled with the required 24 hour notice may jeopardize your ability to continue use of this service.

-If you feel you can't wait until your next appointment to talk to Dr. Emmons, call the Health & Wellness Center at 651-696-6275.
-A staff member will relay your message along with your phone number to Dr. Emmons and he will attempt to get back to you within several days.
+If you feel you can’t wait until your next appointment to talk to Dr. Levine, call the Health & Wellness Center at 651-696-6275.
+A staff member will relay your message along with your phone number to Dr. Levine and he will attempt to get back to you within several days.

 Because some health insurance policies require that you take your prescription to participating pharmacies, you might want to call your health insurance company to ask about your specific prescription benefits policy.
 See the list of pharmacies to see which one meets your needs.